1. Your writing community is all important

 3. You have to really, really want to be a writer.

 In author interviews I am often asked if I have a good piece of advice for would-be writers.
 Maybe too often, I say that they need to make sure they want to write, rather than be a writer.
 If you fantasise about seeing a new Netflix series based on your (as yet) rather sketchy first draft ... if you tell everyone you're an author as soon as you've completed chapter one of your first novel and love sitting in cafés with your laptop because it makes you feel writer-ish, if you've spent the morning thinking up a fun #WritingCommunity poll for Twitter but haven't actually added any words to your story, it's possible you want to 'be a writer' more than you want 'to write'.

 Let me illustrate this further.
 Mary (not her real name) says her goal is to be a best-selling author, and describes herself on social media as a writer.
 She has a huge following on Instagram, where she posts daily photos of herself in gorgeous clothes surrounded by books, typewriters and clever word pictures.
 They're beautiful, creative, and she gets thousands of 'likes' on each one; well-deserved, as she clearly puts a great deal of work and thought into them.
 But writing?
-She spent three years co-writing a 60K word novel, self-published two years ago.
-She has published nothing since.
+She spent three years co-writing a 60K word novel, self-published three years ago.
+She has published nothing since, aside from the odd half-hearted short story on her blog.
 She says she wants to be a writer.
 She does not yet realise that what she really wants to do is take wonderful photos and become a social media star; at this, she works very hard and is successful.
 Mary likes the image of herself as a writer.
 She does not actually want to write.